xoe-labs/coredns-ldap/README.md

 ## Description

-The ldap plugin resolve A, AAAA y PTR RR from ldap backend.
-To reduce load on the backend, you can configure `cacheTimeout=30m`.
+The ldap plugin resolves A, AAAA y PTR RR from a ldap backend.
+To reduce load on the backend, you can enable cache by configuring `cacheTimeout=30m`.

 ## Compilation